Mets ace deGrom has shoulder tightness, status uncertain

 It’s concerning news for the Mets, who have big plans this season after signing fellow ace Max Scherzer to join deGrom atop a terrific rotation.

 The right-hander reported to camp healthy this year and has permitted one run over five innings in Grapefruit League games, striking out 10.
-His most recent outing was Sunday.
+His most recent outing was Sunday against the Cardinals.

 Earlier in camp, deGrom said he plans to opt out of his contract after this season and become a free agent.